 Catechism: Our students study the chief parts of Christian doctrine using Martin Luther’s Small Catechism, the Bible and a weekly workbook that correlates with the chapters of the catechism.

-Handwriting: Our students continue practicing cursive lettering with use of Zaner-Bloser worksheets and progress to using regular lined notebook paper.
+Handwriting: Our students continue practicing cursive lettering they have learned from Zaner-Bloser methodology to progress to using regular lined notebook paper.

 Memory Work: Each week, our students learn Bible passages and parts of the catechism.